mnelson4/yet-another-related-posts-plugin/readme.txt

 The default YARPP thumbnail size is 120px by 120px.
 The thumbnail size can be specified programmatically by adding `add_image_size('yarpp-thumbnail', $width, $height, true);` to your theme's `functions.php` file with appropriate width and height variables.
 In the future I may add some UI to the settings to also set this.
 Feedback is requested on whether this is a good idea.

 Each time you change YARPP's thumbnail dimensions like this, you will probably want to have WordPress regenerate appropriate sized thumbnails for all of your images.
 I highly recommend the [Regenerate Thumbnails](http://wordpress.org/extend/plugins/regenerate-thumbnails/) plugin for this purpose.

-Please note that, by enabling the YARPP Pro enhancements, you can customize the thumbnail display using the admin interface instead of through PHP code.

 = I'm using the Thumbnails display.
 Why aren't the right size thumbnails being served? =